- Tumors arise from melanocytes located among the basal cells of the conjunctival epithelium (Wong, Nanji et al. 2014)

 - In a larger study of 22 patients, The T1799A BRAF mutation was detected by sequencing in 5 of 22 tumors and this mutation tended to be associated with larger tumor diameter and greater depth of invasion (Gear, Williams 2004).

-Using PCR amplification, a study in Copenhagen found BRAF mutations in 19 of 47 conjunctival melanomas (Larsen, Dahmcke 2015).
+- Using PCR amplification, a study in Copenhagen found BRAF mutations in 39 of 111 conjunctival melanomas (Larson, AC, Dahl, C. 2016).

 - Uveal melanomas frequently carry somatic mutations in Codon 209 of the GNAQ gene as the first initiating events, evident in 30-50% of cases, but these are not found in conjunctival melanomas (Dravitman-Storobinsky, Cohen 2010).